Purampokku Engira Podhuvudamai: Plot

 On the day of his execution, Balu delivers a speech saying that Indian people have the rights to their own land and they should not allow foreign countries to abuse it.
 Yamalingam looks at Balu's eyes and winks at him, assuring him that he shall escape, covers his face and places the noose on him, then proceeds to hang him, being tensed after the process.
 Unbeknownst to Yamalingam, Kuyili had not been informed of the execution.
 When Balu's body is retrieved from the trapdoor, Yamalingam becomes remorseful and demands the officials that he keep the body, but to no avail.
 Balu's body is cremated at the prison complex by Macaulay and the police.
-Yamalingam mentally breaks down, out of guilt of executing Balu and carries the mannequin he made earlier and sees it as Balu himself.
+Yamalingam mentally breaks down, out of guilt of executing Balu, and carries the mannequin he made earlier and sees it as Balu himself.
 Kuyili, upon hearing Balu's execution, leaves India with her comrades on a boat.
-Some years later, Yamalingam, now a beggar with mental illness, converses with Balu's mannequin on a railway track and tells it the impact of Balu's ideology on the public, then salutes it as the film ends.
+Some years later, Yamalingam, now a psychologically retarded beggar, converses with Balu's mannequin on a railway track and tells it the impact of Balu's ideology on the public, then salutes it as the film ends.